VIENNA / AUSTRIA

 K1-MET is a competence center for Excellent Technologies and Advanced Metallurgical and Environmental Process Development with the key players in the metallurgical industry and science as its partners.
 K1-MET will investigate steelmaking processes where hydrogen can substitute carbon or carbon based energy, including rollout scenarios which describe quantitatively the technical and economic conditions under which the electrolyser system becomes a viable solution for the steel industry when compared to competing solutions.

-ECN (Energy research Centre of the Netherlands) is an independent research institute and an international leader on sustainable energy research and development.
-ECN conducts applied technological and policy research to find solutions to meet societal needs for energy services in a safe, efficient and clean way.
+ECN part of TNO is an independent research institute and an international leader on sustainable energy research and development.
+The main amition of ECN part of TNO is to accelertate the energy transition together with knowledge institutions, companies and governments by conducting applied technological and policy research to find solutions to meet societal needs for energy services in a safe, efficient and clean way.